LarsBodewig/Visual-killedbygoogle/README.md

 # Visual-killedbygoogle

-This projects aims to visualize the data provided by [killedbygoogle](https://killedbygoogle.com/).
+This project is **currently in development** but aims to visualize the data provided by [killedbygoogle](https://killedbygoogle.com/) someday.
 You can find their sources on [Github](https://github.com/codyogden/killedbygoogle).

 Run `git config --add include.path ../.gitconfig` to include the template config in your project config.